-I grew up in New Orleans (proud to call it home) and earned a Bachelor of Science in Psychology and Bachelor of Art in Spanish from Roanoke College.
-I completed a Master of Arts degree in Bicultural/Bilingual Studies at the University of Texas at San Antonio, then began my psychology career in research, observing teens navigate their mental health treatment.
-As a researcher, I witnessed how teens and their families managed the adolescent life stage, stressful life events, and ongoing inpatient and outpatient care.
-My time working with families encouraged me to expand my career focus to clinical counseling, so I completed a Master of Arts in Counseling at UTSA.
-As a counselor in training, I gained experience helping individuals across the life span by providing therapy in a community center during practicum, a college counseling center during internships, and nursing homes during an externship.
-I then worked at a group private practice for several years providing counseling to busy professionals.
-I was drawn to the specialized treatments for OCD and related conditions and pursued advanced trainings through the IOCDF's Behavioral Therapy Training Institute, Massachusetts General Hospital, and the TLC Foundation before opening my own practice in 2017.
+My time working with families through research encouraged me to expand my career focus to clinical counseling, so I completed a Master of Arts in Counseling at UTSA.
+As a counselor in training, I gained experience helping individuals across the life span, from preschoolers to retirees, by providing therapy in a community center.
+I completed my counseling internship at the University of Incarnate Word's college counseling center and provided therapy to students and college athletes.
+Upon graduating, I moved to Chicago and completed an externship offering supportive counseling to nursing home residents.
+I then worked at a group private practice for nearly 5 years providing counseling to busy professionals.
+At that time I worked with teens, families, couples and individuals.
+I was drawn to the specialized treatments for OCD and related conditions and pursued advanced trainings through the IOCDF's Behavioral Therapy Training Institute (BTTI), Massachusetts General Hospital's BDD training, and the TLC Foundation's BFRB training, and opened my own practice in 2017.
+I now specialize in OCD and related conditions in adults.

 Bachelor of Science, Psychology Roanoke College 2004